validatedpatterns/docs/workflow.md

    common/scripts/make_common_subtree.sh https://github.com/mhjacks/common.git wip-main common-subtree
    ```

-This will replace common in the current repository with the wip-main branch from the common in mhjacks's common repo, and call the remote common-subtree.
+This will replace common in the current repository with the wip-main branch from the common in mhjacks's common repository, and call the remote common-subtree.

 From that point, changes from mhjacks's wip-main branch on mhjacks's fork of common can be pulled in this way: